-On 27 September 2010, a subsidiary of Brookfield Asset Management ("BAM") entered into a total return swap and option with a subsidiary of Brookfield Office Properties Inc. ("BPO") whereby BPO obtained the economic rights and obligations of several properties at a strike price which was calculated on the fair value of the assets less debt at that date.
+On 27 September 2010, a subsidiary of Brookfield Asset Management ("BAM") entered into a total return swap and option with a subsidiary of Brookfield Office Properties Inc. ("BPO") (both related entities to the Group) whereby BPO obtained the economic rights and obligations of several properties at a strike price which was calculated as the fair value of the assets less debt at that date.

-On 15 April 2013 a BAM subsidiary entered into a total return swap and option with a Brookfield Property Partners ("BPY") subsidiary whereby BPY obtained the economic rights and obligations of several properties at a strike price which was calculated on the fair value of the assets less debt at that date.
+On 15 April 2013 a BAM subsidiary entered into a total return swap and option with a Brookfield Property Partners ("BPY") (a related entity) subsidiary whereby BPY obtained the economic rights and obligations of several properties at a strike price which was calculated on the fair value of the assets less debt at that date.

-BPO and BPY obtained the economic rights and obligations of several properties at a strike price which was calculated based on the fair value of the assets less debt at that date.
 As a result, a financial asset has been recorded in the Consolidated Entity.
 The value of this financial asset has been determined with reference to the fair value of the underlying properties with consideration to the asset's financing structure.
 No material gain or loss was recognised with respect to this transaction.
 The property financial assets are designated fair value through the profit and loss.